tomasz-oponowicz/markets/README.md

 ## Installation

 > **Librem5 / PinePhone users:** For the best experience, please avoid the Flatpak package and install the app from source.
 [Flatpak apps don't have access to a patched runtime](https://source.puri.sm/Librem5/Apps_Issues/-/issues/135).
-Because of that apps are not fully responsive.
+Because of that apps are not fully responsive in the Phosh shell.
 For example dialogs are not maximized.

 * Flathub: [com.bitstower.Markets](https://flathub.org/apps/details/com.bitstower.Markets)
 * Arch (AUR): [bitstower-markets](https://aur.archlinux.org/packages/bitstower-markets/)